 In a classical (undirected, simple) graph $G = (V,E)$, the density captures the extent at which every node is connected to all others: $\delta(G) = \frac{2\cdot m}{n\cdot(n-1)}$ where $n = |V|$ is the number of nodes and $m = |E|$ is the number of links.
 In other words, it measures the extent to which all possible links exist.

-In a link stream $L$, we mix this structural point of view with the temporal aspects captured above as follows:
+In a link stream $S$, we mix this structural point of view with the temporal aspects captured above as follows:

-where $V$ is the set of nodes involved in $L$.
+where $V$ is the set of nodes involved in $S$.
 In other words, the \ddensity\ of a link stream captures the extent at which all possible links occur (at least) every $\Delta$ time in the stream.
 It is the average of the \ddensity\ of all possible pairs of nodes, including the ones which do not interact in the stream.

-Finally, just like one often studies the density of subgraphs induced by a given set of nodes, we define the \ddensity\ of any set $V' \subseteq V$ of nodes as $\dd(L(V'))$, which captures both the structural and temporal intensity of interactions among nodes in this set.
+Finally, just like one often studies the density of subgraphs induced by a given set of nodes, we define the \ddensity\ of any set $S$ of nodes as $\dd(L(S))$, which capture the both structural and temporal intensity of interactions among nodes in this set.
 It is equal to $1$ only if all nodes interact with each another, and do so at least every $\Delta$ time.
 It decreases whenever two nodes in the set do not interact or a time interval between two occurrences of a link is greater than $\Delta$.

-We then define {\em $\Delta$-cliques}: just like cliques are graphs with maximal density in classical graph theory, $\Delta$-cliques are streams with maximal \ddensity.
+We call this a {\em $\Delta$-clique}: just like cliques are graphs with maximal density in classical graph theory, $\Delta$-cliques are streams with maximal \ddensity.
 Notice that the $\Delta$-cliques of a stream necessarily induce cliques in the graph induced by the stream.